geogardenclub/geogardenclub.github.io/docs/home/innovations.md

 GGC is oriented to the needs of gardeners who want to improve their gardens over multiple seasons, and thus need to compare and contrast their efforts over multiple years.
 An important way to represent a garden is via a timeline, which specifies the contents of the garden for each year as well as important dates during the lifecycle of a planting (such as start date, first harvest, and pull date.).
 The left image shows a timeline view of a portion of a garden in Bellingham, WA during 2023

 Timeline data can be filtered to provide many insights, particularly when multiple years of garden data are available.
 For example, it is useful to rotate the crops planted in a bed each year in order to mitigate certain pests, diseases, and soil nutrient imbalances.
-The "Bed" filter view makes it easy to review what plants have been in a particular bed over time.
+A "Bed" filter view makes it easy to review what plants have been in a particular bed over time.
 Other filter options are: Crop, Variety, and Family.

 <div style={{clear:"both"}}></div>